graphqlcrud/spec/docs/spec-getOne.md

 sidebar_label: Get Operation
 ---

-## Get single object
+## Get Operation

-Fetching an object by id can be enabled by specifying id as element.
+Fetching an object by ID can be enabled by specifying an `id` argument.
-Id can represent any particular id that object has
+The ID can represent any unique field that object has.

 For the Note type, this can be:

 ```graphql